threefoldtech/info_grid/src/faq/faq.md

 ### How long is the minting period of the tokens on Threefold?
 How long is the farming period?

 Each period has: 2630880 seconds = 43848 minutes = 730.8 hours.
-For more info, click [here](https://forum.threefold.io/t/minting-periods/).
+For more info, read [this](../faq/faq.md#what-is-the-start-and-end-of-the-current-minting-period-what-are-the-minting-periods-for-threefold-farming-in-2023).

 ***